Osaka's band scene has a heat all its own, different from Tokyo

 | Genre | Rock, punk, hardcore, indie |

-A distinctive small venue in the Tennoji area.
-In this intimate 100-person space, rock, punk, and hardcore thrive.
-Smaller venues mean closer connections between performers and audience, making member recruitment conversations more likely.
-Tennoji has relatively affordable studio rates, popular with student bands.
+An individualistic small venue in the Tennoji area.
+In the intimate 100-capacity space, rock, punk, and hardcore are strong.
+The smaller the venue, the closer the distance between performers and audience, and the more likely conversations about member recruitment arise.
+The Tennoji area also has relatively cheap studio rates, making it popular with student bands.

 LIVE SQUARE 2nd LINE